December 5, 2018 / Leave a comment

 If people are reading this and they have kids or they’re a teacher with kids and they’re thinking, “I’m inspired.
 I’m going to take these kids out.
 We’re going to go out into the woods…” Would you have any tips for them?
 Any suggestions for how to really connect those kids to that place?

 Yes.
 Placing your child as the leader of that experience.
-We talk about ‘slowliness’, which I’ve used so much now I’ve forgotten it’s not a word.
+We talk about ‘slowliness’, which I’ve used so often, I’ve forgotten it’s not a word.
 But it’s a beautiful word, and it really encapsulates that idea that actually, if you slow down, that brings in space in all sorts of metaphorical and real ways to give you a chance to notice.
 I would invite people with their own children to ask the children to think about where an adventure could be had.
 And to go slowly.
 To embrace this idea of slowliness with them.

 And don’t go with digital.
 Go simply.
 Take paper and pencil, but you don’t need… What we find continually with our work is that actually if you strip things away, the powerful imaginations that you have are more than enough.
 And the materials that are around you when you’re outdoors are more than enough.
 You don’t need to go with complicated equipment.
 You know, you need to be warm, and you need to be comfortable.
 But go slowly, and let children lead you.